AyoubMaimmadi/Audieyes/README.md

 ### Security and Compliance

 -   **To do:** We will ensure that the project adheres to data privacy and security standards, implementing encryption and access controls to protect user data.

+# Milestone 3: AI System Development (2/3)

+## Goal: Data Preparation and Validation

+In this milestone, we focus on the critical stage of data preparation and validation, ensuring the quality and integrity of the data that feeds into Audieyes' AI systems.
+This process is foundational to developing robust and reliable AI models capable of fulfilling our mission to enhance accessibility for the visually impaired community.

+### Data Validation and Verification

+**Library Used: Great Expectations**

+For data validation and verification, we have chosen Great Expectations, a powerful tool that allows for comprehensive data testing, documentation, and profiling.
+This library stands out for its ability to adapt to various data forms and its extensive community support.
+The decision to utilize Great Expectations is driven by its flexibility and the non-TensorFlow-centric nature of some of our data processing tasks.

+**Implementation Strategy**:

+1. **Schema Inference and Validation**: We will use Great Expectations to automatically infer the data schema, ensuring that our datasets adhere to expected formats and types.
+This step is crucial for establishing a strong foundation for data quality.
+2. **Data Profiling and Anomaly Detection**: Through statistical analysis, we will profile our datasets to understand their characteristics and detect any anomalies or outliers that could impact model performance.

+3. **Anomaly Resolution and Schema Revision**: Identified anomalies will be addressed through preprocessing steps or schema adjustments, ensuring our data is accurately represented and reliable.

+### Data Pipeline Setup

+**Feature Store Integration: Feast**

+To streamline and enhance our data pipeline, we will integrate Feast as our feature store.
+Feast offers a seamless way to manage, store, and retrieve features for our ML models, ensuring that our data processing is efficient and scalable.
+This choice is motivated by Feast's open-source nature, its compatibility with various data sources and ML frameworks, and its strong community support.

+**Implementation Strategy**:

+1. **Preprocessing and Feature Engineering**: We will leverage Feast to implement preprocessing and feature engineering functions, enabling consistent and reusable data transformations across our ML models.
+2. **Feature Management**: Feast will be used to manage feature definitions and serve as the single source of truth for features used across all models, improving data quality and model reproducibility.

+3. **Integration with ML Pipeline**: We will integrate Feast within our broader ML pipeline, ensuring that feature retrieval and management are seamlessly incorporated into the model training and deployment processes.

+By meticulously addressing data preparation and validation, and by setting up a robust data pipeline with Great Expectations and Feast, we lay a strong foundation for the development of AI systems within Audieyes.
+This approach not only enhances the reliability and effectiveness of our models but also aligns with our commitment to providing innovative solutions for the visually impaired community.